Elekester/Starlit-Village/Catching Up.md

 # Getting Ready for Slayer

 ## Table of Contents
 - [Raising Your Battle Power](#raising-your-battle-power)
 - [Leveling Up](#leveling-up)
 - [Making N-Meseta](#making-n-meseta)
 - [Upgrading Gear](#upgrading-gear)
 - [Appendix A: The Tutorial and Getting Out of Aelio](#appendix-a-the-tutorial-and-getting-out-of-aelio)

-## Raising Your Battle Power

-Battle Power (BP) is the main way that NGS locks content.
-New areas, quests, and story progression are all behind minimum BP requirements.
-You can increase your Battle Power in three ways: leveling up your main class. spending skill points in both your main and subclass, and upgrading your gear.

-### Level

-Your level determines which equipment you can use and also provides a good boost to your BP.
-Every level is worth between 10 BP at low levels and 30 BP at high levels.

-See [Leveling Up](#leveling-up) for more information.

-### Skill Points

-Skill Points earn you 3 BP per skill point spent on your Main and Subclass skill tree.

-### Armor and Weapons

-Armor and Weapons directly contribute to BP through their Attack and Defense stats, but most of your power will actually come from how the gear is augmented.

-See [Upgrading Gear](#upgrading-gear) for more information.

-#### Item Enhancement and Limit Break

-#### Add Augments

-Each augment adds 3 to 13 BP, with around 6-8 for most budget augments.
-How good an augment is is roughly proportional to its BP, but this is deceiving sometimes.
-One of the best augments in the game, Alts Secreta IV, only gives 6 BP which is equivalent to some of the worst augments in the game, the Element Ward IIIs.

-See [Augmenting](#augmenting) for more information.

-#### Unlock Potential

-Unlocking a weapon's potential grants 10 BP per level and typically a massive Potency Bonus.